AbhishekPednekar84/personal-blog-site/content/travis-digitalocean.md

 Travis CI will talk to the droplet via public key authentication.
 To enable that you will first need to create a new user on the droplet.

-Assuming that the initial setup on the server is done, you can log in to the droplet with the `sudo` user and create a new user called `travis`.
+Assuming that the initial setup on the server is done (please refer the pre-requisites section), you can log in to the droplet with the `sudo` user and create a new user called `travis`.

 ```
 # Login with sudo user